China 'strongly dissatisfied' with G7 statement on East, South China Seas

 China hopes the G7 and other nations would refrain from taking positions, fully respect the efforts of countries in the region in handling the disputes, and stop making irresponsible remarks, Lu said.

 In their communique on Saturday, G7 leaders said they were concerned by the situation in the South China Sea and East China Sea.
-They also called for a demilitarisation of "disputed features".
+They also called for a demilitarization of "disputed features".

 China has a dispute with Japan over a group of uninhabited islets in the East China Sea.